bensnell/ofxRTLS/README.md

 #### Post-Processing Dependencies

-If the macro `RTLS_ENABLE_POSTPROCESS` is defined, then ofxRTLS expects a number of additional dependencies.
+If the macro `RTLS_POSTPROCESS` is defined, then ofxRTLS expects a number of additional dependencies.
 Make sure they are included in the *addons.make* file of your project.
 See the *example_motive_postprocess/addons.make* for an example using Motive.

 - ofxOpenCv (this comes with OF v0.11.0)
 - [ofxCv](https://github.com/local-projects/ofxCv/tree/project/lp.rtls-server) (branch: `project/lp.rtls-server`)